Foreign students returning to US, but below pre-COVID levels

 International students are seen as important contributors to U.S. campuses for a variety of reasons.
 Colleges say they help provide a diverse mix of cultures and views on campus.
 Many end up working in high-demand fields after graduating.
 And some colleges rely on the financial benefits of international students, who are typically charged higher tuition rates.

-There are also questions about whether the rebound will continue past this year.
-New vaccine requirements for foreign travelers could make it harder for some students to get here, and colleges are expecting continued competition from colleges in Australia, Canada and other nations looking to boost their international populations.
+There are also questions about whether the rebound will continue.
+New vaccine requirements for foreign travelers could make it harder for some students to get here, and colleges are expecting continued competition from colleges in Australia, Canada and other nations looking to boost international populations.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.